delabassee/odl2021-lab/lab11-jpackage.md

 The **`jpackage`** tool creates self-contained, platform-specific, Java application bundles.

-This is a trivial example. `jpackage` offers many more options such as the ability to create a bundle based on a modularized Java application, let the user customize the installation (ex. where to install the application, ...), etc. See [JEP 392: Packaging Tool](https://openjdk.java.net/jeps/392) for additional details.
+This is a trivial example. `jpackage` offers many more options such as the ability to create a bundle based on a modularized Java application, let the user customize the installation (ex. where to install the application, ...), etc. For more details, please check the [Packaging Tool User's Guide](https://docs.oracle.com/en/java/javase/16/jpackage/packaging-overview.html#GUID-C1027043-587D-418D-8188-EF8F44A4C06A) and [JEP 392: Packaging Tool](https://openjdk.java.net/jeps/392).

 💡 It is also possible to pass argument(s) to execute the application, ex. to enable the application to use preview-features.